-Enjoy this exotic Moroccan lamb recipe with the savory infusion of Ceylon Cinnamon, the sweetness of Apricots and the tanginess of Ginger.
+Enjoy this authentic Moroccan lamb tagine with the savory infusion of Ceylon Cinnamon, the sweetness of Apricots and the tanginess of Ginger.
 A blend of the Middle East, Africa and hints of Asia.
 You can go easy on the Cayenne pepper if hot is not your favorite, but the Ceylon Cinnamon will add a deep rich flavor to this slow cooked lamb stew.
-Also called Tagine this North African lamb dish is usually cooked in a shallow earthenware cooking pan.
+This North African lamb dish is usually cooked in a shallow earthenware cooking pan.

 Prep Time : 30 minutes